This is the multi-page printable view of this section. Click here to print.

 Components

-CacheStore (DBaaS) provides pre‑validated engine versions and various server types according to the open‑source support policy.
-Users can select and use them based on the scale of the service they wish to configure.
+CacheStore (DBaaS) provides pre-validated engine versions and various server types according to the open source support policy.
+Users can select and use them according to the scale of the service they want to configure.

 Engine Version